polux/hgom/README.markdown

 Generate developer documentation
 --------------------------------

+By default, cabal generates no documentation since only the executable is exported.
+Developers still can generate the module's documentation as follows.

     cabal haddock --executables \
     --html-location='http://hackage.haskell.org/packages/archive/$pkg/latest/doc/html' \
     --hyperlink-source

-(add `--internal` for unexported symbols documentation)
+Only exported symbols are documented.
+Add `--internal` for unexported symbols documentation.

-The documentation index is then `dist/doc/html/hgom/hgom/index.html`
+The documentation index is then `dist/doc/html/hgom/hgom/index.html`.

 Test
 ----